A Boutique Law Firm Serving Northern Kentucky and Ohio

 The results can be something the parents would not have wanted.
 Moreover, there is at least the possibility that children could be temporarily placed in foster care while guardianship issues are worked out.
 Our Northern Kentucky estate planning attorneys can help avoid this outcome by working with parents to make sure their wishes are expressly known and legally binding.

-Contact the award-winning lawyers at Smith Law today, either by phone at (859) 710-9001 or by filling out our online contact form.
+Contact an award-winning estate planning attorney in Northern Kentucky at Smith Law via phone at (859) 710-9001 or by filling out our form.

 What happens to someone if they lose the mental capacity to make decisions?
 Their healthcare still has to be managed, as do their financial affairs.
 To do either of these on someone else’s behalf requires legal authority.
 That authority is called power of attorney.